ZhiZe-ZG/zhize-zg.github.io/docs/_pages/my-github-repositories.md

 * [devilutionX](https://github.com/ZhiZe-ZG/devilutionX)
 * [PowerShell](https://github.com/ZhiZe-ZG/PowerShell)

+## Research-related

+* [IDT-Open-Source](https://github.com/ZhiZe-ZG/IDT-Open-Source)

-## Old Projects
+## Finished Old Tutorial Projects

-These projects have been completed.
+These projects are created in the early years and have been completed.
 While I think they are still inperfect I have no intention of continuing to update or improve them at this time.

-* [IDT-Open-Source](https://github.com/ZhiZe-ZG/IDT-Open-Source)
 * [TXBNFLesson](https://github.com/ZhiZe-ZG/TXBNFLesson)
 * [TXLuaLesson](https://github.com/ZhiZe-ZG/TXLuaLesson)